MS in Information Systems

 • IS 468

-• Students take at least 3 courses from the same domain.
+• Students take at least 12 credit hours of courses from one of the domains below.

 • Project Management and Business Analysis